MSSRPRAD/NeuralNetLite/README.md

 cd NeuralNetLite

-make clean && make all
+make clean && make all && ./test

-./test
 ```

+## Acknowledgment

+Many thanks to @polaris66 for tolerating and humouring me throughout the process.
+Also thanks for fixing all the bugs (and teaching me a lot about C++ in the process!).

 ### Current Status: